daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **GM Intrusions:** The object malfunctions, breaks, or suffers catastrophic or unexpected failure.

-{{< hint info >}}
+> [!NOTE]
-Cyphersmith works only in a setting where the cyphers are physical objects.
+> Cyphersmith works only in a setting where the cyphers are physical objects.
 If this isn't the case, this ability should probably be replaced with something akin to Weird Science Breakthrough from the Conducts Weird Science focus.
-{{< /hint >}}

 -----